ssbc/docs/intro-to-using-sbot.md

 In this example, the `repliesTo` key is the relation.
 SSB automatically builds an index based on these links, to allow queries such as "all messages with a `repliesTo` link to this message."

+---

-If you want to include data in the link, you can specify an object, and put the id in the `link` subattribute:
+If you want to include data in the link object, you can specify an object with the id in the `link` subattribute:

 ```bash
 ./sbot.js publish --type post --mentions.link "%MPB9vxHO0pvi2ve2wh6Do05ZrV7P6ZjUQ+IEYnzLfTs=.sha256" \